parvpatodia/smartspace_memory_agent/README.md

-MemoryGuard
+MediTrack
 Healthcare equipment monitoring powered by persistent visual memory.

 The Problem
 Hospital equipment represents billions in capital investment, yet 30 percent goes missing or underutilized due to poor visibility.
 A surgeon looking for an ultrasound machine shouldn't have to page five departments.
 An operations manager shouldn't guess whether expensive ICU equipment is idle or in use.
 Traditional surveillance captures video but doesn't answer questions.
 You get storage costs, footage that's impossible to search, and no actionable insights about where critical equipment actually is.

-MemoryGuard changes that.
+MediTrack changes that.
 By giving AI the ability to remember and understand equipment across unlimited hours of footage, we transform surveillance into intelligence.
 It's not about recording what happened.
 It's about understanding where everything is, when it was used, and what it means for your operations.

 What We Built
-MemoryGuard is a full-stack healthcare equipment tracking system built on Memories.ai's Large Visual Memory Model.
+MediTrack is a full-stack healthcare equipment tracking system built on Memories.ai's Large Visual Memory Model.
 Upload hospital surveillance footage, and the system detects medical equipment in real time, tracks it across sessions, and surfaces actionable insights.
 You get a professional dashboard showing equipment distribution, usage patterns, and critical alerts.
 History is searchable.
 Analytics are exportable.
 Nothing is lost because everything is remembered.

 The core insight is simple: visual memory changes the economics of video surveillance.
 Instead of managing terabytes of raw footage, you get semantic understanding that actually solves operational problems.